inuitcss/inuitcss/CONTRIBUTING.md

 **If you are in doubt, please open an issue on the relevant repository to discuss a feature/addition _before_ submitting a pull request.
-This way we can asses code’s suitability and its likelihood of inclusion _before_ your go to the effort of writing anything.**
+This way we can assess code’s suitability and its likelihood of inclusion _before_ your go to the effort of writing anything.**

 ## New modules